StephanHoyer/modelz/README.md

 With _modelz_, we try to build a `backbone/ampersand`-Model in a new way.
 No prototypes involved here.

-Currently it's a minimal approach to have properties with getter/setter, automatic children/collection construction and change-events.
+Currently it's a minimal approach to have properties with getter/setter, automatic children construction and change-events.

 ## how to install?